mosra/magnum-website/content/showcase.rst

 *Looking for more?* Not all demos are ported to HTML5 yet.
-See :dox:`Examples and Tutorials <example-index>` in the documentation --- there's an Oculus VR demo, shadow mapping, Bullet Physics integration and more.
+See :dox:`Examples and Tutorials <example-index>` in the documentation --- there's an Oculus VR demo, shadow mapping, shader effects and more.